 x

-Olive, Bacon and Cheese Bread
+Olive, Bacon and Cheese Bread Recipe

-Olive, Bacon and Cheese Bread
+Olive, Bacon and Cheese Bread Recipe

 OMG, Olive, Bacon, and Cheese Bread!
 Are you looking for a quick lunch fix at work?
 Or simply a good dish everyone will love at home for dinner?
 Serve this olive, bacon, ham, and cheese quick bread with a few crisp salad leaves.
 No cooking skills required.
 Easy to do!
 This delicious bread would make a good party appetizer, too — you could even make this in mini muffin pans.
-Of course, you a free to explore all of the many ways to serve this forbidden delight.
+Of course, you are free to explore all of the many ways to serve this forbidden delight.
 Anyway, just make it and grab a slice for a quick lunch on the go!

 Ingredients list for the Olive, Bacon, and Cheese Bread